allianceauth/allianceauth/README.md

 Update Note:

     The recent HRApplication update broke evolve somehow..
 Im sure its in the way i redid the models.
 To update when you get the evolve error is first.
 We need to remove the old hr tables from mysql.
 We then need to wipe the evolve records in the admin section of the auth.
-Also keep in mind that modifiying the mysql database is dangerous and could corrupt the database if mistakes are made.
+Also keep in mind that modifying the mysql database is dangerous and could corrupt the database if mistakes are made.

     python manage.py syncdb
     python manage.py evolve --hint --execute